omfghello/priva-browser/transparency.md

 <details>
 <summary><strong>Does data poisoning slow down my browsing?</strong></summary>

 No measurable impact.
 The poisoning logic intercepts requests that are already being made to tracker endpoints and rewrites their payloads.
 It doesn't add new network requests — it corrupts existing ones.
+Earlier versions injected 200+ headers on every tracker request, which caused performance degradation; this was refactored to a "smart" approach that only randomizes headers the request already carries.
 </details>

 <details>
 <summary><strong>How is this different from uBlock Origin + Firefox?</strong></summary>

 uBlock Origin is excellent at blocking.
 PrivaBrowse blocks <em>and</em> poisons.
 When a tracker slips past the blocklist (and some will), it collects garbage data instead of your real information.
-The data poisoning engine, 200+ HTTP headers of poisoning, and 60+ fingerprint spoofing vectors are features no extension can replicate at the same depth because extensions don't have access to the network stack the way Electron's main process does.
+The data poisoning engine, smart header poisoning, 60+ fingerprint spoofing vectors, network state partitioning, Privacy Sandbox blocking, bounce tracking detection, and supercookie protection are features no extension can replicate at the same depth because extensions don't have access to the network stack the way Electron's main process does.
 </details>

 ---